odow/StochOptFormat/README.md

 sections 1, 2, and 3 of [1] and sections 1, 2, 3, and 5 of [2].**

 Those papers present the reasoning of behind many aspects of their design, along with the necessary historical context.
 However, most of the key ideas can be grasped from the example in the next section.
 In particular, the example contains all the details required to fully describe a two-stage stochastic linear program.

-These two workstreams are synergistic with each other.
+MathOptInterface and the policy graph are synergistic with each other.
 We can use the policy graph to describe the high-level structure of a stochastic program, and we can use MathOptInterface to describe the low-level optimization problem faced by the agent within each stage (really, node of the policy graph).
 Putting these two concepts together leads to a natural data structure for multistage stochastic programs.
 StochOptFormat is a serialization of this data structure into the JSON file format, hence allowing easy access from almost all major computer languages.

 StochOptFormat is inspired by our work on [JuMP](https://jump.dev) and [SDDP.jl](https://odow.github.io/SDDP.jl/latext).
 However, it is not exclusive to Julia or stochastic dual dynamic programming.
-For example, this format makes it possible to read in multistage stochastic programming problems into Python and solve them with the progressive hedging library [PySP](https://pyomo.readthedocs.io/en/stable/modeling_extensions/pysp.html).
+For example, this format makes it possible to read multistage stochastic programming problems into Python and solve them with the progressive hedging library [PySP](https://pyomo.readthedocs.io/en/stable/modeling_extensions/pysp.html).
 We have not implemented the code yet because this is not our area of expertise.

 In creating StochOptFormat, we wanted to achieve the following: